gopala-kr/ai-applications/README.md

 - **Bayesian inference(Statistical AI)** - "If the current patient has a fever, adjust the probability they have influenza in such-and-such way"
 - **Machine learning and data mining** - "After examining the records of known past patients whose temperature, symptoms, age, and other factors mostly match the current patient, X% of those patients turned out to have influenza"
 - **Artificial Neural Network** - inspired by how the brain's machinery works(neurons).
-- **Evolutionary AI** - uses mechanisms inspired by biological evolution, such as reproduction, mutation, recombination, and selection.
+- **Evolutionary AI** - uses mechanisms inspired by biological evolution, such as reproduction, mutation, recombination, and natural selection.

 *Note: But not limmitted to only above five, researchers trying different approaches to achieve general AI*
 ------------------